-If you lose your access code the following section shows how to reset the ARRIS® Gateway so that you can access the configuration screens once again.
+Lose your access code?
+This section shows how to use the factory reset switch to reset the NVG599 so that you can access the configuration screens once again.

-NOTE: Keep in mind that all of your settings will need to be reconfigured.
+Keep in mind that all of your settings will need to be reconfigured.

-If you don't have an Access Code, the only way to access the ARRIS® Gateway is the following:
+If you don't have an access code, the only way to access the NVG599 is to follow these steps:

-1. Referring to the diagram below, find the round Factory Reset Switch.
+1. Referring to the diagram below, find the round Reset switch opening.

-- 2. Carefully press the reset switch. - ◆ If you press the factory reset button for less than ten (10) seconds, the device will be rebooted.

-The indicator lights on the device will respond immediately and start blinking red within one (1) second of the reset button being pressed. - This will occur independent of the fact that the button is still being pressed or has been released.
-The indicator lights will flash for a minimum of five seconds, even if the reset button is released prior to five seconds after it has been depressed.
-If the reset button is held for more than 5 seconds, then it will continue to flash until released or until 10 seconds (see below). - If you press the factory reset button for a longer period of time, the device will be reset to the factory default shipped settings. - If the button is held for ten seconds, the Power indicator continues to flash, for an additional 5 seconds and then the indicator lights will return to their normal operating mode, independent of whether or not the reset button is still depressed.
+- 2. Carefully insert the point of a pen or an unwound paperclip into the opening. - If you press the factory reset switch for less than ten seconds, the device will be rebooted.
+The indicator lights on the device will respond immediately and start blinking red within one second of the reset switch being pressed. - The lights will blink whether the switch is still being pressed or has been released.
+The indicator lights will flash for a minimum of five seconds, even if the reset switch is released within five seconds of being pressed.
+If the reset switch is held for more than five seconds, it will continue to blink until released or until ten seconds have elapsed (see below). - ◆ If you press the factory reset switch for a longer period of time, the device will be reset to the factory default shipped settings.
+If the switch is held for ten seconds, the Power indicator continues to blink for an additional five seconds, and then the indicator lights return to their normal operating mode, whether or not the reset switch is still depressed.